Hurricane Gordon: Aftermath

 Due to the crop damage in Florida, the price of vegetables across the United States rose.
 There were about 25,000 insurance claims following the storm's passage.

 Despite the devastation in Haiti and the extensive damage in Cuba and Florida, Gordon was not retired by the World Meteorological Organization in Spring of 1995.
-Member nations of the World Meteorological Organization must send a delegate to the annual meeting to formally submit a request for tropical cyclone name retirement; for unknown reasons, Haiti did not send a delegate to the Spring 1995 meeting.
 Out of all the names on the North Atlantic naming list that have not been retired, Gordon is still considered the strongest candidate for retirement.
 The World Meteorological Organization issued an official statement crediting Jamaica and Cuba's warning infrastructure for the low loss of life there from Gordon, and blaming Haiti's lack of such a system for the large number of deaths there.